tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 ## data:

+I scraped [this data] from Figure 23 of Emma Dallon's master's thesis.

 A3 was a non-toxic peptide.

 B1-B6 were the 6 most toxic peptides.
 They followed the trend of high positive charge and hydrophobicity.